 Finally, there are numerous examples that an IRA owner can take advantage of if they wish to pass assets to charities rather than their family members.
 Individuals should meet with their financial planner to discuss these changes and how it may impact their estate plan.
 Our team is here to help answer any questions you may have regarding your financial portfolio.
 Please don’t hesitate to contact us.

-Associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors.
-Securities and advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (Member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors.
+Associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and advisory services offered through LPL Financial., a broker/dealer (Member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-3013973-032620